5 MIN READ

 In fact, the number one reason for cart abandonment is unexpected delivery costs, with 55% of shoppers abandoning their purchase due to unexpected shipping fees according to Optinmonster.

-You can avoid this if you’re upfront about delivery fees, taxes, or other costs they may incur throughout their shopping experience.
+You can reduce your checkout abandonment rate by being upfront about delivery fees, taxes, or other costs they may incur throughout their shopping experience.
 This hands over power to the customer, as they can make a more informed decision on their purchase.
 The way you display information can also make a big difference in the shopping experience.
 Include it next to the item’s price, in banners on the top of the page, or run special ads on pages so that customers have the information in front of them from the offset.

 Offer Guest Checkouts